Transformer-Based Model for Monocular Visual Odometry: A Video Understanding Approach: Experiments

 \subsection{Results}

-The qualitative and quantitative results of our TSformer-VO models are presented in the following.
+The qualitative and quantitative results of our TSformer-VO models are presented in the following, evidencing the potential of our proposed method.
 We also show the visualization of the learned spatio-temporal attention on the KITTI images, and the total computational time of our approach.